HenriqueMitsuo/Java_FilmesDAO/README.md

 ## Java_FilmesDAO
-- Projeto realizado na matéria de Desenvolvimento Orientado a Objetos 2 do curso de Análise e Desenvolvimento de sistemas
+- Projeto desenvolvido na matéria de Desenvolvimento Orientado a Objetos 2 do curso de Análise e Desenvolvimento de sistemas

 ## Getting Started
 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.